anirul/Isotops/README.md

         3               1               4
 ```

 This would remove a tritium from your collection and add an Helium.
+Later ideas could be to add data from the wikipedia page corresponding to the element.